saaliyev/covertovert/code/README.md

      - `1`: 2 packets
    - Adds a termination signal (".") at the end of the message.
    - Sends LLC packets with specified intervals between bursts.
+   - Transmission: Packets are sent over the specified network interface using the LLC protocol with a burst interval of 0.06 seconds, optimized for minimizing packet loss while maintaining a high data rate.

 2. Receiver:
    - Listens for incoming packets on the specified network interface.